caio-galvao/aws-model/README.md

 - Consider saving plans.

 ## Credits
-This work is a part of an undergraduate reseach project by Computer Science student Caio Ribeiro Galvão, in UFCG, Brazil.
+This work is a part of an undergraduate research project by Computer Science student Caio Ribeiro Galvão, in UFCG, Brazil.